 We deploy the necessary resources to preserve biodiversity everywhere we operate and focus on ensuring the sustainability of ecosystems and the services they provide to local communities.
 Total is active in more than 130 countries and in extremely varied ecosystems.
 For this reason, our approach to biodiversity is designed to provide a targeted response for each specific situation.

 Biodiversity: our approach and our guidelines for daily action

 Our very clear objective is to avoid impacting biodiversity as much as possible everywhere we operate throughout the entire life cycle of our facilities and products.

 - Taking tangible measures to avoid, reduce, mitigate and, when necessary, compensate for any loss of biodiversity.
 We deploy this approach throughout the project life cycle to minimize the impact of our operations on biodiversity and, if the situation allows, help create a positive impact.

-Total has made a commitment to refrain from prospecting or exploiting oil and gas in natural sites inscribed on the UNESCO World Heritage List as at June 4, 2013.
-At present, Total rules out any exploration in oil fields located in the ice pack.
+Total has made a commitment to refrain from prospecting or exploiting oil and gas in natural sites inscribed on the UNESCO World Heritage List as of December 31, 2017.
+Total also rules out any exploration in oil fields located in the Arctic icepack area.

 - Reporting.
 Total reports to its stakeholders on its performance with regard to biodiversity.

 Find out more on our Sustainable Performance site.

 Yemen LNG: Coral at the Center of Our Marine Biodiversity Action Plan